 I go to the woods, the forest, the place where trees grow.
-I go there to find the leaves of maple trees, the loam of their rotted bodies.
-I need to cart these to the garden.
-I’m trying.
-The trees are tightly spaced, and the leaves packed hard between the tangled tree roots.
+I go there to find the leaves of maple trees.
+The trees are tightly spaced, and the leaves packed between the tangled tree roots.
 What should I do with that?
 Make a metaphor?
 Pretend I know what I’m talking about?

-I go to the maples and rake the leaves into piles.
+I go to the maples, and rake the leaves into piles.
 I scoop them up into my arms as best I can.
-First with the broken rake, then without, trying to keep the dry husks from falling through the cracks in my folded arms as I walk to the edge of the field where the wheelbarrow waits.
+First with the broken rake, then without.
+I try to keep the dry husks from falling through the cracks in my folded arms as I walk to where the wheelbarrow waits.

 In the evenings now the lights come on early.
 The rectangle of yellow cast from the window illuminates the withering lawn, nearly reaching the garden where little garlic bulbs sit in the dirt, waiting for the growing to begin.
 The garlic I planted, while leaves drifted about, while a warm wind talked through the alder trees.

 All day I push the wheelbarrow back and forth from woods to garden, garden to woods.
-I pile leaves and loam from the forest floor onto the garden.
-There are cracks in my arms – places where leaves fall through, though enough make it to the wheelbarrow, to the garden, to cover the dirt.
+I pile leaves, and loam from the forest floor onto the garden.
+There are cracks in my arms – places where leaves fall through, though enough make it to the wheelbarrow.
+To the garden.
+To cover the dirt.
 Grow, I admonish.
 Grow.
-But I am a poor gardener, few zucchini come of my soil, a little lettuce, a smattering of root vegetables.
+But I am a poor gardener, few zucchini come of my soil.
+A little lettuce, and a smattering of root vegetables.
 Garlic.
 But how much does one need?
 Is a smattering enough?

 I see us in the movie theater, leaning forward into space, trying to catch the butterflies, the fake ones that come out of the light.
-The ones we bend over the edge of the railing to catch, the ones that disappear before we can touch them, the ones that fly off and leave us grasping at nothing, staring into dark, wondering how they slipped so quickly away.
+The ones we bend over the edge of the railing to catch.
+The ones that disappear before we can touch them.
+That fly off and leave us grasping at nothing, staring into dark, wondering how they slipped so quickly away.